Pylons/pylons_sphinx_latesturl/docs/narr.rst

 :mod:`pylons_sphinx_latesturl`
 ===============================

-This package is a :mod:`Sphinx` extension:  it adds a function to the Sphinx template namespace which can be used to compute the "latest" URL for a versioned document.
+This package is a :mod:`Sphinx` extension:  it adds a ``latest_url`` key to the Sphinx template namespace for use in for a versioned document sets.

 Versioned Documentation
 -----------------------